 Establish your classroom management system and be consistent when implementing it.
+Out of all the classroom management tips for new teachers, this is key.
 Giving students a secure, stable environment where they know where they stand and what to expect will save you and your students a lot of frustration in the long term.
 Children learn best when they feel safe and secure and having a consistent classroom management system is key.
 So establish it, implement it and make sure you follow through with it!

 Do not feel guilty about saying no to extra responsibilities.
 As a new teacher (and an experienced one!) there are so many things to learn in terms of managing your class, planning lesson, assessments, parent communication and so on and these can often seem daunting on their own, never mind taking on extra roles.
 Do not be afraid to say no to running that after school club or organising that science week.
 If you feel ready to take it on, then go ahead, but do not feel pressurised into going above and beyond.
 You are a new teacher and learning how to manage your class is your number one responsibility.

+These key lesson planning tips for new teachers will ensure that you get the most out of your planning time.
 Try to get as much of your work done in school as you can.
 Before your planning time starts know what it is that you want to achieve.
 This could be getting next week’s planning done, making copies, marking a set of books etc. Try not to get distracted and stay focused on your task.
-Try to find a quiet place to work (not always easy in a school, I know!).
+Find a quiet place to work (not always easy in a school, I know!).
 Try to have all your resources ready, i.e. planning templates, worksheets to print out on a storage device etc. so you are ready to go.
 This time is yours, so make the most of it!

 4. Don’t struggle alone

 Find a trusted mentor and ask them for advice if you need to.
-If you are struggling with a particular child or you are looking for ideas about how to teach a particular tricky concept, don’t be afraid to ask for help.
+If you are struggling with a particular student or you are looking for ideas about how to teach a particular tricky concept, don’t be afraid to ask for help.
 While googling is great for this too, it doesn’t beat talking through ideas face to face.
+A good mentor can provide valuable teaching tips for new teachers as well as support.
 Find someone you trust and don’t be afraid to ask.
 In the UK you should have an assigned mentor during your first year and this is what they are for!

 5. Learn to draw a line under your work